Epistemic democracy: Epistocracy

+Political meritocracy

-Political Meritocracy: Political meritocracy refers to a political system where leaders and officials are selected, at least in part, on their political abilities.
-Advocates of such systems, such as Daniel Bell and Tongdong Bai, argue that political leaders require intellectual and academic abilities, effective social skills and emotional intelligence, as well as ethical virtues.
+Political meritocracy refers to a political system where leaders and officials are selected, at least in part, on their political abilities.
+Advocates of such systems, such as Daniel Bell, argue that political leaders require intellectual and academic abilities, effective social skills and emotional intelligence, as well as ethical virtues.
 They should therefore ideally have exceptional academic qualifications, knowledge of the social sciences, records of good performance in government, and training in ethical philosophy.
-Political meritocrats then argue that elections are unlikely to select for these kinds of qualities and that political officials should therefore be appointed based on rigours processes of examination and their record of service at lower levels of government.
+Political meritocrats then argue that elections are unlikely to select for these kinds of qualities and that political officials should therefore be appointed based on rigorous processes of examination and their record of service at lower levels of government.
 These authors often look to China and Singapore as imperfect contemporary examples of political meritocracy, and commonly draw on Confucian philosophy in defending the value of meritocratic procedures.

+While Bell argues that all national-level political leaders should be selected through systems of examination and promotion—what he calls the China Model—others favor mixed models.
+These typically involve proposals for bicameral systems that combine an elected legislative chamber with an upper house selected through meritocratic procedures.

 Political meritocracy has come under similar criticism to epistocracy, offering a too pessimistic account of voter competence, overestimating the ability of meritocratic procedures to select more able and virtuous leaders, and underestimating the dangers of removing democratic elections and leaving political officials unaccountable to the public.
 The claim that Confucian philosophy supports political meritocracy is also controversial with many authors defending versions of Confucian democracy.